looker-open-source/sdk-codegen/docs/byosdk.md

 If the method requires a request type and `needRequestTypes` is `true`, the [`codeGen.ts`](/packages/sdk-codegen/src/codeGen.ts) implementation of `requestTypeName()` will get or create the existing request type and return its name as the result of the function.
-Refer to the Typescript generator for more information if your language needs a request type.
+Refer to the TypeScript generator for more information if your language needs a request type.

-See the Typescript SDK [`methods.ts`](/packages/sdk/src/sdk/4.0/methods.ts) for method declaration examples.
+See the TypeScript SDK [`methods.ts`](/packages/sdk/src/sdk/4.0/methods.ts) for method declaration examples.

 ### Models